Craft 4 Sound Impressions

 Pairings

-I would suggest not just a DAP pairing but a 3rd party cable upgrade to maximize both to your sound signature preference and allowing the Craft 4 dynamic range to hit its full potential.
+I would suggest not just a DAP pairing but a 3rd party cable upgrade to maximize both to your sound signature preference and allow the Craft 4 dynamic range to hit its full potential.

-The stock cable is fairly smooth but a little on the compressed side, especially through the mids which do need a bit of space to sound suitable clear.
-Effect Audio’s Maestro at $99 is actually pretty much spot on for those looking to tap into the dual sub-driver power of the Craft 4.
-You get a really nice upgrade in bass definition and slam with this cable without it messing up the mids.
+Effect Audio’s Maestro at $99 is pretty much spot on for those looking to tap into the dual sub-driver power of the Craft 4.
+You get a nice upgrade in bass definition and slam with this cable without it messing up the mids.

 If you need the additional separation in the mids with the low-end slam then the Grandioso is even better but at $199 you start to get the law of diminishing returns kicking in.

-Pairing with the Cayin N6ii and the E02 motherboard will do wonders for the general stereo imaging capability of the Craft 4.
 You might not get an abundance of treble odd-harmonics so the sound remains smooth but the separation is excellent and boosts vocal presence nicely.
 You will need a cable that is balanced however as the E02 is 4.4mm only.

 I would suggest pairing the Craft 4 with the iBasso DX160 if you need something a little more neutral and wider in staging capability.
-You can always PMEQ the Craft 4 if you need a narrow band peak in the treble or additional sub-bass as it is a more reference sounding DAP compared to the R5.
+You can always PMEQ the Craft 4 if you need a narrow band peak in the treble or additional sub-bass as it is a more reference-sounding DAP compared to the R5.

 Select Comparisons